Why KYC Drop-Off Spikes at EDD

 The better approach shows the user one question at a time with the reason for the question inline, and only reveals the next question after the current one is answered.
 The user never sees the full weight of what is ahead.
 A PM I worked with on a private banking concept called this "the dentist model" — you do not show the patient all the instruments on the tray at once.

 Concretely: replace the multi-field EDD form with a conversational step sequence.
 One question, one answer, one soft confirmation, next question.
 Save state on every answer.
-This sounds trivial; in production it moves EDD completion from ~40% to ~60% without changing a single question.
+This sounds trivial; in production it moves EDD completion from around 40% toward 60% without changing a single question or weakening the regulatory check.

 Intervention 2 — Save-and-resume infrastructure, treated as a first-class path